action-ai-institute/MABEL-dataset/README.md

-# MABEL: Malware Analysis Benchmark for Efficient Artificial Intelligence Modeling and Machine Learning
+# MABEL: <u>M</u>alware Analysis Benchmark for Efficient Artificial Intelligence Modeling and Machine Learning

 Welcome to the MABEL malware analysis dataset release for machine learning and AI modeling.